healkeiser/cioxo_pipeline/README.md

 ### Installation

-A compiled version of Cioxo has been released but is incomplete and not tested yet: [Cioxo 0.0.1-alpha release](https://github.com/healkeiser/Cioxo/releases).
+A compiled version of Cioxo has been released but it is incomplete and has not been tested yet: [Cioxo 0.0.1-alpha release](https://github.com/healkeiser/Cioxo/releases).
 If you want to use it without the compiled version you'll need to move around a few files.

 * Main